Faculty: Animal Care & Nature

 High School or Equivalent

 High School Graduates (or equivalent) who have successfully completed Level III Academic English (or Academy Canada’s English Essentials course) are eligible for admission to the Greenhouse Production program.
 Students must complete an application form and provide a copy of High School, Adult Basic Education, or GED results.
-Applicants who do not meet the above requirements will require upgrading through Adult Basic Education prior to admission.
+Applicants who do not meet the above requirements will require upgrading through Adult Basic Education/GED prior to admission.

 Applicants at least 19 years of age who do not meet the above high school graduate requirement may be eligible for admission to the Greenhouse Production program.
 All students entering through the Mature Student Status must also have successfully completed Level III Academic English (or Academy Canada’s English Essentials course).
 Level III Academic English may have been successfully completed through High School or through Adult Basic Education training.
-Mature applicants who do not meet the above requirement will require upgrading through Adult Basic Education prior to admission.
+Mature applicants who do not meet the above requirement will require upgrading through Adult Basic Education/GED prior to admission.
 Applicants must complete an application form, provide a copy of their most recent marks and write a Canadian Adult Achievement Test (CAAT) arranged by Academy Canada to assess eligibility for admission.

 While not required for admission, completion of the following High School courses would be an asset for successful program completion: